-- advance.
-Requests must be sent to mqdcmcs@hawaii.gov.
-DHS must approve the extension before the due date. - G) The Health Plan may be imposed a civil monetary penalty and/or liquidated damages as specified in the Contract for a late report, the Health Plan's failure to follow the specified methodology, or the Health Plan's failure to submit complete and accurate data in any report submitted to DHS. - H) DHS may, at its discretion, require more frequent reporting by the Health Plan to provide accelerated monitoring as needed. - I) The Health Plan shall respond to DHS's request for any follow-up, actions, information, etc. as applicable per contract section 6.5.C. - J) Missing and N/A Logic:
+- A) The Health Plan shall use this reporting manual to complete and submit all reports to DHS. - B) Each section in this manual corresponds to a report with the same name which provides detailed instructions on required information and data; methodology to complete the report; Key Performance Indicators (KPIs); and additional DHS review processes, if applicable. - C) The HAP MCO Portal will be used for the reports indicated in the "Reports and KPIs Currently in Production" table above with the "Submission Type" of "Portal."
+Manual submissions of these reports will not be accepted. - D) The Health Plan may be imposed a civil monetary penalty and/or liquidated damages as specified in the Contract for a late report, the Health Plan's failure to follow the specified methodology, or the Health Plan's failure to submit complete and accurate data in any report submitted to DHS. - E) DHS may, at its discretion, require more frequent reporting by the Health Plan to provide accelerated monitoring as needed. - F) The Health Plan shall respond to DHS's request for any follow-up, actions, information, etc. as applicable per contract section 6.5.C. - G) Missing and N/A Logic: Please note that although missing values are permissible data entries that facilitate easier data validation, MQD may still reject reports if required data points are not provided.
+Missing or

-Please note that although missing values are permissible data entries that facilitate easier data validation, MQD may still reject reports if required data points are not provided.
+N/A values on all reports, please use the logic outlined below:

-Missing or N/A values on all reports, please use the logic outlined below:
+• Numeric Data:

-- Numeric Data:
+-99 = non-applicable; data that isn't there and shouldn't be there

-- Use -999 for data that should be there but isn't known
+-999 = unknown; data that should be there but isn't known

-- Use -99 for data that isn't there and shouldn't be there
+- Use "0" when the known data is actually "0"

-- Use 0 when the known data is actually 0
+- If data is missing, use "-999", never "0"

-- o If you don't know, use -999 never 0
+- Time:

-Time:
+88:88 = non-applicable; data that isn't there and shouldn't be there

-- 88:88 = N/A (data that isn't there and shouldn't be there) - 99:99 = Unknown (data that should be there but isn't known)
+99:99 = unknown; data that should be there but isn't known